Genesus ongoing commitment to delivering value

 The question really becomes, if we are trying to drive FCR as low as possible, what are we giving up and are we really driving profitability in the right direction?
 There are several ways to improve FCR, including, but not limited to: 1.
 Selecting for faster growth while holding feed intake constant, 2.
 Selecting for lower feed intake while holding growth constant, 3.
 Selecting for faster growth and for lower feed intake.
 Each scenario has outcomes that may or may not be favorable with other production parameters.Genesus has focused on maintaining feed intake at status quo and selecting for pigs that grow faster.
 This allows the Genesus pig to improve on FCR, yet handle stressors (i.e. diseases challenge, out of feed events, management, etc.) it encounters.
 Understanding how to feed an animal to its appetite and nutritional needs is critical to profitability.
 Since most genetic providers focus on FCR as a main trait they have pushed down the intake of the animal, and these can’t be fed the same way as animals that have a higher appetite.
-To get the best performance you must feed to the appetite and nutritional needs of that line and not to the lowest FCR, otherwise, as we have found, we are overfeeding things like lysine, energy, phosphorus and causing non-optimal performance and costing a lot of money (more detail to follow in Part 2 of this technical report).
+To get the best performance you must feed to the appetite and nutritional needs of that line and not to the lowest FCR, otherwise, as we have found, we are overfeeding things like lysine, energy, phosphorus and causing non-optimal performance and costing a lot of money.

 Is clear that cost per pound of gain is an important piece of profitability as feed represents 65-75% of the total cost of producing a slaughter pig.